 The Water Quality toolbox is a ‘work in progress’ and represents information available to date on this subject.
-To suggest new materials for inclusion, email Lisa Ronald at email@example.com.
+Contact us to suggest new materials for inclusion.

 The importance of water quality to wilderness is implied in the Wilderness Act of 1964, though it is not specifically mentioned.
 Protecting water is a necessity if wilderness is to be managed "so as to preserve its natural conditions" as the Wilderness Act calls out for.
 Retaining a wilderness area's "primeval character and influence" as also described in the Wilderness Act, means assuring an area's water quality; that is, it's temperature, chemistry, and turbidity, are within its natural range of variability, and are not degraded by modern civilization.
 Natural events such as floods, droughts, landslides and fires will influence water quality.
 The effect of natural events is not to be thought of in terms of good nor bad, they are events that shape the physical and biological properties, and thus, it's wilderness character.
 Natural conditions are not static, ecosystem change through natural processes is essential, but a natural ecosystem has only nominal influence from modern civilization.
 Degradation of water quality from human activity, either from outside of the wilderness or from recreational activities occurring in wilderness, needs to be monitored and corrected when identified.